powenn/AltServer-Linux-PyScript/README.md

 ## About the script

-It's just a simple script to make the operation of AltServer-Linux more easier with cli,now inclides features below
+It's a script to make the operation of AltServer-Linux more easier so you could sideloading with linux simply

 ## Features